 - Responsible for completing all required documentation of services provided and hours worked.

 - Responsible for assisting volunteers with questions and/or concerns during their volunteer shifts.

-- Responsible for submitting timesheet on a bi-weekly basis.
+- Responsible for submitting timesheet on a weekly basis.

 - Responsible for staying in communication with Director of Advocacy Services, attending mandatory meetings, and participate in being a mentor to upcoming training classes.

-- Responsible for participating in on-going continued education.
+- Responsible for completing 40-hour SAATP training and participating in on-going continued education.